PHP

 Super Globals[3]

-Super globals are variables that are available at all levels.
-These include syste information, request information, cookies, etc.
+Super globals are variables that are available at all levels and scopes.
+These include system information, request information, cookies, etc.

-$_GET Contains information about variables passed through a URL or a form.
+$_GET Variables passed through a URL or a form.

-$_REQUEST Contains information about variables passed through the form or URL.
+$_REQUEST Variables passed through the form or URL.

 Data Types